aphiria/docs/validation.md

 <h3 id="validating-objects">Validating Objects</h3>

 To validate an object, simply map the properties and methods in that object to constraints.
 Aphiria will then recursively validate the object and any properties/methods that contain objects.
-Use `ObjectConstraintsRegistryBuilder` to help set up the constraints on your objects' properties/methods [like in the above example](#introduction).
 To validate an object, we have two options:

 ```php
 $blogPost = new BlogPost('How to Reticulate Splines');